 The scenario itself is Warholesque: An uncovered time capsule contains some unexpected 8mm film footage.
 The film is spotty and fragile, as if a single touch would cause it to disintegrate.
 It documents a previously unknown love affair—of Andy Warhol!

-Before Warhol enthusiasts go wild, they should know that this is just a fantasy, the basis for an undergraduate creative writing seminar at The New School for Public Engagement, On Being Andy Warhol.
+Before Warhol enthusiasts go wild, they should know that this is just a fantasy, the basis for an undergraduate creative writing seminar at The Schools of Public Engagement, On Being Andy Warhol.

 "Seminar" isn't quite the right word for such a class.
 It's an experience, combining collective self-promotion and a serious study of the Pop Art phenomenon of the 1960s with creative writing.